vishusandy/blog/content/mobius_strip.md

     v3 =  apply(rot_theta, p3_moved)
     ```

-Then we will add those vertices to our collection with:
+Then we will add those vertices to our list of vertices with:

 ```python
 verts.extend([v0, v1, v2, v3])